How to Add Chat Messaging to Your Laravel App

 Make sure to update the <STREAM_API_KEY> and <STREAM_API_SECRET> placeholders with your correct API Key and Secret, respectively.

-Finally, you can start up your local development server, by running:
+Finally, you can start up your Artisan (local) development server, by running:

-Now, if you visit http://localhost:8000, you should see the default Laravel app landing page:
+Now, if you visit http://localhost:8000 in your web browser, you should see the default Laravel app landing page:

 Preparing Our Generic App for Custom Development

 Before we start the code that will make the intended magic happen, open another terminal tab/window and cd into the root directory of the project (laravel-stream-one-on-one).
-Then, run the commands below to install all of the necessary the dependencies, and to run the app and watch for file changes:
+Then, run the commands below to install all of the necessary dependencies, run the app, and watch for file changes:

-"watching" our app will automatically rebuild the Vue components with our changes, in real time, so we aren't constantly having to restart our app to see our changes.
+"watching" our app will automatically rebuild the Vue components with our changes in real-time, so we don't constantly have to restart our app to see our changes.

 Make sure to leave both the local development server and our yarn run watch command running while you follow along from here on out.